biotite-dev/biotite/doc/tutorial/structure.rst

     - Fast calculations on structures using C-accelerated `ndarray` operations
     - Simple implementation of custom calculations

-Based ony the implementation in `ndarrays`, this package furthermore contains functions for structure analysis, manipulation and visualisation.
+Based on the implementation in `ndarrays`, this package also contains functions for structure analysis, manipulation and visualisation.

 Creating structures